CALL FOR PAPERS AND POSTERS

 Date: Friday, 8 May 2015, 09:00 – 18:30

-Venue: University of Ulster, York St campus (Belfast, Northern Ireland)
+Venue: Ulster University, York St campus (Belfast, Northern Ireland)

-The Transitional Justice Institute (University of Ulster) and the Institute for Research in the Social Sciences (University of Ulster) invite proposals for a one-day postgraduate symposium on Occupation, Transitional Justice and Gender to be held on Friday, 8 May 2015.
+The Transitional Justice Institute (Ulster University) and the Institute for Research in the Social Sciences (Ulster University) invite proposals for a one-day postgraduate symposium on Occupation, Transitional Justice and Gender to be held on Friday, 8 May 2015.

 This symposium seeks to explore the interface between occupation, transitional justice and gender.
 The starting point for exploration is based in feminist concerns that are broadly focused on issues of power, control and hierarchies.
 More specifically, feminist theorizing acknowledges that women’s needs during times of occupation, conflict, and/or transition are often ignored, sidelined or essentialised; recent research is also looking into masculinities during these periods.
 While much research has explored transitional justice and gender, there has been limited research on the relationship and complexities of occupation and gender.
 Furthermore, there is a dearth of research on how these three concepts intersect, inform and/or impact each other.
 Some questions to be explored during the symposium may include:

 We invite papers from postgraduate students (PhD and Masters) who are exploring the above-mentioned questions in any context and any time period; case studies and theoretical papers are also welcomed.
 We also invite poster proposals to be featured during a special poster session.
-For paper or poster proposals, please send a title, a 200-word abstract, and a short one-paragraph biography by 31 December 2014 to Rimona Afana (firstname.lastname@example.org) and Stephanie Chaban (email@example.com).
-Acceptance of abstracts will be notified by 15 January 2015.
+For paper or poster proposals, please send a title, a 200-word abstract, and a short one-paragraph biography by 28 February 2015 (note the extended date) to Rimona Afana (firstname.lastname@example.org) and Stephanie Chaban (email@example.com).
+Acceptance of abstracts will be notified by 15 March 2015.

 All submissions will be eligible for Best Paper and Best Poster awards.
 Papers will get substantive and thorough feedback from faculty with expertise in gender/transition and/or law of armed conflict.
 The organizers are exploring the possibility of publication for the best papers.
 The symposium will feature Professor Christine Chinkin, Professor of International Law at the London School of Economics and Political Science, as the keynote speaker.
 Gender experts from the Transitional Justice Institute and IRiSS will also participate.
 Furthermore, there will also be a praxis session involving domestic and international work related to women’s grassroots involvement in transitional justice mechanisms.
 The full schedule will be announced shortly.